The Culture Trail: A public art trail to discover

 What’s the Culture Trail?

-A platform for public art and artists, the Culture Trail is already in its fifth year, and it gets better every year.
-Not only is it a free activity, but it appeals to just about everyone!
+A platform for public art and artists, the Culture Trail is already in its sixth year, and it gets better every year.
+Not only is it a free activity, but the diversity of works appeals to just about everyone!

 A pathway to be discovered in more than one way